sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

    .. versionadded:: 3.1

 .. confval:: autosummary_generate
+   :type: :code-py:`bool`
+   :default: :code-py:`True`

    Boolean indicating whether to scan all found documents for autosummary directives, and to generate stub pages for each.
-It is enabled by default.

    Can also be a list of documents for which stub pages should be generated.